pwojtaszko/trmnl-home-assistant-plugin/trmnl-plugin-api/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

+## ⚠️ Deprecation Notice

+This plugin is deprecated and no longer maintained.
+Please refer to the new solution in the workspace.

 A comprehensive TRMNL plugin that displays Home Assistant entities with customizable layouts and styles.
 Monitor your smart home devices, sensors, and controls directly on your TRMNL display.

 ## Features